National Limited (Amtrak train): Demise

 In 1979, the Carter administration, in its plan to cut Amtrak's budget, required all routes to meet a minimum cost/farebox ratio.
 Any train not making enough money would be dropped from the system.
-Unfortunately, rampant delays caused by deteriorating Penn Central trackage in the Midwest led to a substantial decline in ridership on the National Limited.
+Rampant delays caused by deteriorating Penn Central trackage in the Midwest led to a substantial decline in ridership on the National Limited.
 Two other former Penn Central trains inherited by Amtrak, the Floridian (formerly the South Wind) and the James Whitcomb Riley, were plagued by similar problems.

-Despite protests by local politicians, the National Limited made its last run October 1, 1979.
-Although the National Limited saw increased patronage in early 1979 due to the oil crisis, it was not enough to spare the train.
+Despite protests by local politicians, the National Limited made its last run on October 1, 1979.
+Although the National Limited saw increased ridership in early 1979 due to the oil crisis, it was not enough to spare the train.
 Amtrak officials said that eastbound trains frequently left Kansas City with fewer than 100 passengers even at the peak of the crisis.

 The end of the National Limited spelled the end of intercity rail service in Columbus and Dayton.
 It also isolated Amtrak's primary maintenance facility, the Beech Grove Shops in Beech Grove, Indiana, near Indianapolis (inherited from Penn Central).
 The state of Missouri, not wanting to see service lost between St. Louis and Kansas City, stepped in on that part of the National's route, and introduced the Mules (the St. Louis Mule and the Kansas City Mule) to provide service there; this route has since been succeeded by the Missouri River Runner.
 Service to Indianapolis returned in 1980 with the Indianapolis–Chicago Hoosier State, which reconnected the Beech Grove Shops to the rest of the network.